 Supported printer families:

-The Lexmark E120n and E210 printers are apparently Windows-only printer, and requires this site's method of printing to any Windows printer (use the "mswinpr2" devicename as described in the instructions).
+The Lexmark E120n and E210 printers are apparently Windows-only printers, and requires this site's methods of printing to any Windows printer .

 Note that PCL support in these drivers is limited to 600 dpi, even with 1200 dpi printers, because the PCL5 language, which is the language used by WordPerfect LaserJet drivers, only supports 600 dpi output.
 PCL6, which supports 1200 dpi graphics, is available only with Windows and Ghostscript.
 PostScript support in these drivers, however, includes 1200 dpi text and graphics in all printers that can print at that resolution.